DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/03ProductBrief/Features.md

 ## Cluster life cycle management

-- Unified management of clusters: Support any Kubernetes cluster within a specific version range to be included in the scope of container management, and realize unified management of on-cloud, off-cloud, multi-cloud, and hybrid cloud container cloud platforms.
+- Unified management of clusters: Support any Kubernetes cluster within a specific version range to be included in the scope of container management, and realize unified management of on-cloud, off-cloud, multicloud, and hybrid cloud container cloud platforms.

 - Quick creation of clusters: